gitter-badger/nodejs-Pentair/README.md

 # Protocol
 If you read through the below links, you'll quickly learn that the packets can vary their meaning based upon who they are sending the message to, and what they want to say.
 It appears the same message can come in 35, 38 or 32 bytes, but of course there will be some differences there.

-WRONG --> I already figured out the mysterious 0x02 bit between Source and Length refers to the heat command of the pool circuit.
-If this 2 is present, the heat mode is either heater/solar pref/solar only.
-If the heat mode is off, this bit is excluded and the packet looks completely different (on the to-do list.)

 # Credit